maxtoroq/DbExtensions/docs/api/DbExtensions/SqlBuilder/LIMIT_1.md

 SqlBuilder.LIMIT Method (Int32)
 ===============================
-Appends the LIMIT clause using the string representation of *maxRecords* as body.
+Appends the LIMIT clause using the provided *maxRecords* parameter.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)